Managing customer concerns.

 - A receipt from Australia Post showing at least the recipient’s suburb, city or postcode (or international equivalent).

-- A copy of the shipping receipt that includes the delivery address.
-You can get this from Australia Post’s Registered Post and Australia Post’s Registered Post International, or
+- A copy of the shipping receipt or shipping label that includes the delivery address, or

 - For Australia Post eParcel customers, a copy of the consignment information page which shows the delivery address and the online tracking code that can be used to confirm delivery, or